decorde18/hsAppv2/What's Next.md

 - create helper functions for all Date events (send to google calendar, with time, without time, etc)
 - create file upload page for team pics, player pics, etc - see https://www.youtube.com/watch?v=HvOvdD2nX1k
 - useMutation in create playerForm does not run on create parents because of iterations.
 If you can understand the useMutation hook later on as a developer, fix it

+# 1/7/2025

+- Make ModalGameEdit effective
+- Periods is working except for adding
+- fix edit by creating a form for the
+- create a blank line or addnew button

 # 1/2/2025